WiMoVE-OSS/wimoved/README.md

 ## Acknowledgements

 The article series of Vincent Bernat is a great starting point to learn about BGP EVPN with VXLAN.
-It helped us getting started so please check it out [Link)(https://vincent.bernat.ch/en/blog/2017-vxlan-bgp-evpn)
+It helped us getting started so please check it out [Link](https://vincent.bernat.ch/en/blog/2017-vxlan-bgp-evpn)

-The OpenWRT cross compiling toolchain made it very easy to develop for all our access points